Hertox82/lt-treeview/README.md

 `show` is a boolean that if is false you cannot add/erase data into the treeview.

-`callBackOnUpdate` is function with you can pass a Promise<Node>
+`callBackOnUpdate` is function with you can pass a Promise<Node>, if you pass a component you can also type a name of function with string

-`callBackOnDelete` is function for callback when item is deleted
+`callBackOnDelete` is function for callback when item is deleted, if you pass a component you can also type a name of function with string

+`component` you can pass the itself in order to bind it into the callback and read the property inside the function

 ## Example